nopnop2002/esp-idf-ssd1306/MouseMoveDemo/README.md

 This error occurs inside the usb_host_hid component.
 There is a possibility that this is a component bug, but the cause is unknown.
 It may come back to life if you unplugging the mouse and plugging it again.
+If you know the cause, please let us know.
 ```
 E (12287696) hid-host: Transfer failed, status 1
 E (12287696) usb_hid: HID Device, protocol 'MOUSE' TRANSFER_ERROR